Eynsford Circular via Otford walk

 Lunch |

-On the Main Walk the suggested place to stop for lunch is Otford, after 8½ km.
-There are two pubs in the village: The Bull (01959-580585) is a family-friendly Greene King pub in a historic building with a large beer garden; the alternative is a traditional village pub overlooking the pond, The Woodman (01959-522195).
-Another possibility is The Olive Tree in the Hospices of Hope charity shop (01959-524322), which describes itself as both a bistro and tearoom.
+On the Main Walk the suggested lunch place in Otford (after 8½ km) is The Bull (01959-580585), a family-friendly Greene King pub in a historic building on the High Street, with a large beer garden.
+There is an alternative pub overlooking the pond, but at the time of writing The Woodman (01959-522195) is advertised as being for sale.
+Another possibility is The Olive Tree bistro and tearoom (01959-524322) in the Hospices of Hope charity shop.
 On the Short Walk there is a good choice of lunch places in Shoreham, after 7–8 km.
 The first places you come to are The Samuel Palmer (01959-525442), an up-market pub / restaurant on the site of Ye Olde George Inn; and a restaurant and a coffee shop at The Mount Vineyard (01959-524008; open Wed–Sun).
 In addition there are two equally good pubs at opposite ends of the village: the Kings Arms (01959-523100) on Church Street, open again after its fire in March 2022; and The Crown (01959-522903; food to 2pm Mon–Wed, 3pm Fri–Sun, closed Thu) at the northern end of Shoreham's High Street.
 There used to be an even greater choice of pubs on this walk but the Fox & Hounds in Romney Street, the Crown in Otford and the Two Brewers in Shoreham have all closed. |

 Tea |